m4xshen/m4xshen.dev/content/posts/the-beauty-of-cpp-stl-algorithm-and-lambda.md

 }
 ```

-You can notice that when combining STL algorithm with lambda, the code becomes much more concise and readable.
+You can notice that by combining STL algorithms with lambdas, the code becomes much more concise and readable.

 ### getAverage()

-You can use the same concept to implement `getAverage` function:
+You can use the same concept to implement the `getAverage()` function:

 ```cpp
 double EnglishClass::getAverage() const {